vercel/next.js/docs/upgrading.md

 This export has been deprecated since Next.js 9 as it's no longer needed and has since been a no-op with a warning during development.
 In Next.js 11 it has been removed.

 If your `pages/_app.js` imports `Container` from `next/app` you can remove `Container` as it has been removed.
 Learn more in [the documentation](https://nextjs.org/docs/messages/app-container-deprecated).

-### Cleaning the `distDir` is now a default

-The build output directory (defaults to `.next`) is now cleared by default except for the Next.js caches.
-You can refer to [the cleaning `distDir` RFC](https://github.com/vercel/next.js/discussions/6009) for more information.

-If your application was relying on this behavior previously you can disable the new default behavior by adding the `cleanDistDir: false` flag in `next.config.js`.

 ### Remove `props.url` usage from page components